(two types): Both adjudicated by Judicial Coordinators

 If a student wishes does not agree with the outcome of the hearing made by the judicial coordinator they can choose to meet with the Community Board.
 The Community Board is a panel of five people consisting of students, faculty and staff.
 The Community Board will hear the case and issue a ruling.
 The board is responsible for setting and upholding the College standards of behavior.
 Holding the leadership position of Community Board member provides the opportunity to communicate about the conduct system while promoting a positive living-learning community.

-Upper Level hearings involve Title IX cases and Community Board appeals.
-These cases are adjudicated by the Dean and Associate Dean.
+Upper Level hearings also involve Title IX cases and Community Board appeals.
+These cases are adjudicated by the Dean and Senior Associate Dean.